View on GitHub

 • Target User Community: Summarize in a paragraph: (i) Who is the user community for the software product? (ii) What need(s) of this user community does the software address?
 Briefly explain how the software addresses those needs.

-• Personal Interest: Briefly describe the reasons that led you to chose to explore this project.
-Then discuss things that you learned during the exploration that either increased or decreased your interest in engaging with this project.
-If there are particular aspects of the project that you are interested in working on indicate those as well.
+• Personal Interest: Briefly describe the reasons that led you to chose to explore this project and discuss anything that you learned during the exploration that either increased or decreased your interest in engaging with this project.
+If there are particular aspects of the project that you are interested in working on (or not working on) indicate those as well.

-• Skills Match: Briefly describe how well the languages / frameworks / tools that the project uses match or do not match your current knowledge and skill set.
+• Skills Match: Briefly identify the main languages / frameworks / tools that the project uses and describe how well they match or do not match your current knowledge and skill set.

 • Other: Add any additional thoughts that you would like to record about the project.
 Include things that you think may be helpful later when deciding which project to engage with.

-3. Turn in your work by creating a pull request for your changes.
+3. Turn in your work by creating a pull request to the upstream course repo for your changes.

 Finding H/FOSS Projects